Resume Annex

 Resume Annex vs Jobscan

 Jobscan has earned a strong reputation as a keyword optimization tool.
-It works by parsing your resume and a job description side by side, then showing you how well your language matches what an ATS is likely to look for.
+It works by parsing your resume and a job description side by side, then showing you how well your language matches what a hiring system is likely to look for.
 For job seekers who want a focused, fast way to stress-test a single resume against a single posting, Jobscan does that well.
-Its database of ATS systems is extensive, and many recruiters and career coaches recommend it specifically for that keyword-matching use case.
+Its database of hiring system systems is extensive, and many recruiters and career coaches recommend it specifically for that keyword-matching use case.

 That said, Jobscan is primarily a scanning and scoring tool.
 It tells you what to change, but the actual rewriting, the job searching, the interview preparation, and the longer-term career tracking still happen elsewhere — often across several other apps.
 For some people, that focused scope is exactly what they need.
 For others, it creates friction.

 Resume Annex is built around a different premise: that optimizing a resume is one step in a longer process, not the whole process.
-It combines an instant ATS score (no signup required), AI-assisted resume rewriting with a full transparency report, job discovery across nine or more boards with scored match rankings, and role- and company-specific interview coaching — all in one platform.
+It combines an instant callback score (no signup required), AI-assisted resume rewriting with a full transparency report, job discovery across eight boards with scored match rankings, and role- and company-specific interview coaching — all in one platform.
 The pricing also differs meaningfully.
-At $24 per month versus Jobscan's $49, Resume Annex positions itself as a broader toolkit at roughly half the cost.
+At $12/week (or $29/month, $79/quarter, or $199/year) versus Jobscan's $49, Resume Annex positions itself as a broader toolkit at roughly half the cost.
 This page lays out the honest differences so you can decide which tool fits your situation.

 Side-by-side comparison